-Although it is assumed that the Continental Congress unanimously signed the document on the 4th of July, in fact not all delegates were present, and there were no signers at all, contrary to the theatrical musical 1776.
+Although it is assumed that the Continental Congress unanimously signed the document on the 4th of July, in fact, not all delegates were present, and there were no signers at all, contrary to the theatrical musical 1776.
 Here is what really happened.

 The congressional delegate from Virginia, Richard Henry Lee, introduced in the Continental Congress, on June 7, 1776, a resolution

 “that…body declare the United Colonies free and independent States, absolved from allegiance to or dependence on the Crown or Parliament of Great Britain…”

 On June 10, a committee of five, featuring Thomas Jefferson (the actual scribe), was appointed to prepare a declaration suitable to the occasion if the Virginia resolution was adopted.
 Benjamin Franklin and John Adams revised Jefferson’s version before it went to Congress, where they did some editing of their own.
 The other two on the committee were Robert R. Livingston of New York and Roger Sherman of Connecticut.

-Congress approved the resolution July 2; the declaration composed by Jefferson and amended by his committee was adopted July 4.
+Congress approved the resolution July 2; the Declaration composed by Jefferson and amended by his committee was adopted on July 4.
 That evening John Hancock ordered Philadelphia printer John Dunlap to print 200 broadside copies of the agreed-upon Declaration that was signed by him as President and Charles Thomson as Secretary.
 These were distributed to members of Congress and distributed to the 13 colonies and elsewhere.
 The Declaration was read in the yard of the statehouse on July 8.
 New York did not even vote on it until July 9.
 The signing was even more gradual, and it is somewhat misleading to speak of the “fifty-six original signers of the Declaration of Independence.”

 The first anniversary of the Declaration was observed only in Philadelphia, PA, by the adjournment of Congress, a ceremonial dinner, bonfires, the ringing of bells, and fireworks.
 In 1788, after the requisite number of states had adopted the Constitution, Philadelphia celebrated July 4 by elaborate festivities, including a grand procession.